 their other flavors.

 The company was created by a licensed attorney named Matthew Tolnick of Santa Monica, CA. He started making jerky during his days in college when he and his fraternity boys needed sustenance through long evenings of studying.
-Once he found work as a legal professional, it seemed like a natural to combine his skills at cracking legal code with his taste for marinating chunks of beef.
-Hence, Lawless Jerky was born.
+After a successful Kickstarter campaign, Tolnick stepped up his game, producing jerky in a USDA inspected facility and marketing his product full time.

 This Thai Chili is described by Tolnick as being inspired by the famous Sriracha Sauce, with all of its garlic peppery goodness, but infused with ginger and orange.

 U.S. Top Round Steak (beef), chili sauce, rice vinegar, orange juice, ginger, garlic, salt.

 The first thing I taste from the surface of these pieces is a sweetness, followed by a light bit of ginger.
 Some saltiness comes in later, and a light burn starts up.

 The chewing flavor starts with the flavor of Sriracha Sauce with a noticeable garlic and chile pepper flavor.
 I'm also picking up a light tanginess, perhaps from the vinegar, and very faint notes of citrus.

 For being marketed as a "Thai Chili" beef jerky, it seems to hold up well.
 I do get a flavor that resembles a thai chili sauce, very much like Sriracha Sauce.
 There's plenty of that garlic, chile pepper, and vinegar flavor much like from the sauce made by Huy Fong Foods (the one with the rooster on the bottle).

 The jerky even has the unmistakable aroma of the Sriracha Sauce.

 And that's largely the flavor that defines this jerky.
 Though I can pick up some addition flavors, namely ginger, but also a lighter bit of citrus.